sboesebeck/morphium/docs/v5-vs-v6-performance.md

 > historic "~8K msg/s" one-way figure circulated in older READMEs; it most likely stemmed
 > from plain document-write throughput (compare the bulk-write numbers above), not from
 > messaging with a listening receiver, and is superseded by these measurements.
+>
+> The two laptop figures were taken on the same hardware and effectively the same code, one
+> day apart — in-process one-way throughput swings ~2x with host state, so treat laptop
+> numbers as order-of-magnitude.
+An A/B run on 2026-08-07 (baseline vs. the 2026-08
+> optimization round: O(1) duplicate-`_id` insert pre-check, dead messaging index removed,
+> `fullDocument` fast path) showed **no** significant change on this benchmark — with a
+> near-empty collection, throughput is bound by the per-collection write lock, exactly as
+> the write-concurrency plateau predicts.
+What the optimization round *did* change: insert
+> cost no longer grows with collection size.
+Single-document inserts into a collection
+> pre-filled with 200K documents went from ~97 inserts/s (per-insert O(N) `_id` scan) to
+> ~205,000 inserts/s (O(1) index lookup) in the same A/B setup.

 ### $in Query: Indexed vs Non-Indexed